 God of sun, light, and music

-Apollo is often known as Phoebus and has a more imperial role in Roman culture.
+Apollo is also known as Phoebus and has a more imperial role in Roman culture.

 God of war and battle

-Mars was originally the Roman god of agriculture; he was Rome’s protector, while Ares was deadly to everyone, including Greeks.
+Mars, originally god of agriculture, was Rome’s protector, while Ares was deadly to everyone, including Greeks.

 God of time, King of the Titans

-Saturn is the Roman god of seasons and sowing seeds; Rome gave Saturn (father of Jupiter) the same genealogy as the Greek Chronos (father of Zeus).
+Saturn is the Roman god of seasons and sowing seeds; Rome gave Saturn (father of Jupiter) the same genealogy as Chronos (father of Zeus).

 God of wine, vegetation, and intoxication